LittleFire000000000/AI-Technology-Research-and-the-Please5-Standalone-AI-Engine-and-OS-/README.md

 # Status of AI Security:

 [OpenAI Insecure Storage - ThreatWire - YouTube](https://youtu.be/L0IBbmmaMiU), really? as Recall with Microsoft, OpenAI's macOS app heretofore hath tus been been clumbsy with users' data and encryption thereof!
 C'mon!

+[How A.I.
+Killed the Internet. - YouTube](https://youtu.be/PaVjQFMg7L0): dead internet "conspiracy" theory: fact or fiction?…